chromium/chromium/docs/security/vrp-faq.md

   immediately for triage.
 * Ensure the PoC is as minimized as possible.
-  * This is useful in root cause analysis and also improves the changes of reproduciton by ClusterFuzz or the Security Shepherd triaging your report.
+  * This is useful in root cause analysis and also improves the changes of reproduction by ClusterFuzz or the Security Shepherd triaging your report.
-* Please format your PoCs to they do not require running python as root.
+* Please format your PoCs so they do not require running python as root.
-  * You PoC should be constructed to reproduce locally when at all possible.
+  * Your PoC should be constructed to reproduce locally when at all possible.
 * Do *not* provide links (public or unlisted) to / as PoCs.
   * The PoC should ALWAYS be a file directly attached to the report, even if it cannot be reproduced in ClusterFuzz.